smarie/ALL_OF_THE_ABOVE/README.md

 ## Python

+### Data Science

+ * [qdscreen](https://python-qds.github.io/qdscreen/), a library to detect quasi-determinism (a.k.a. functional dependencies) in datasets, for general purpose feature selection or to learn Bayesian Network Structures.

 ### Developer's Basics

  * [getversion](https://smarie.github.io/python-getversion/) is a library to get the version of any python package or module, reliably.